Physics of a granular pile: Introduction and setting

 \section{Introduction and setting}

-Despite that literature on granular media is as extensive as its presence in nature and life \cite{Duran:2000,Tahmasebi:2023}, it remains a largely unresolved challenge in science \cite{Kennedy:2005}.
+Despite that literature on granular matter (GM) is as extensive as its presence in nature and life \cite{Duran:2000,Tahmasebi:2023}, it remains a largely unresolved challenge in science \cite{Kennedy:2005}.
 Having significant economic and industrial implications in civil, chemical, metallurgical, pharmaceutical, and food engineering as well as being a crucial component in geo- and astrophysics make the gap in understanding of their fundamental rheological and thermodynamical properties even more glaring.
-At the same time, humans' fascination with many properties of granular materials (GM) distinguishing them from liquids and solids has been never-ending: moving desert dunes \cite{Bagnold:1941}, trapping due to liquefaction of quicksands \cite{Khaldoun:2005,Khaldoun:2006}, expanding in volume as GM is sheared under the foot of a person walking on beach resulting in drying up wet sand \cite{Reynolds:1885}, size segregating with larger particles ending up on top \cite{Kudrolli:2007}, arching when stresses distribute with stiffer components of the system attracting more load \cite{Nadukuru:2012} and hence leading to \textit{force-chains} \cite{Majmudar:2005,Krim:2009}, and so forth.
+At the same time, humans' fascination with many properties of granular media distinguishing them from liquids and solids has been never-ending: moving desert dunes \cite{Bagnold:1941}, trapping due to liquefaction of quicksands \cite{Khaldoun:2005,Khaldoun:2006}, expanding in volume as GM is sheared under the foot of a person walking on beach resulting in drying up wet sand \cite{Reynolds:1885}, size segregating with larger particles ending up on top \cite{Kudrolli:2007}, arching when stresses distribute with stiffer components of the system attracting more load \cite{Nadukuru:2012} and hence leading to \textit{force-chains} \cite{Majmudar:2005,Krim:2009}, and so forth.
 Despite these and many other marvels, wealth of experimental observations, and abundance of phenomenological models, there is still lack of the very basic fundamental understanding when the above properties would be predicted from a model deduced \textit{ab initio}.

-Search for a continuous \textit{rheological model} of GM has usually been guided by the presumption that GM must be placed in between liquids and solids \cite{Ball:2002} and hence stresses are sought as a function of strain \cite{Johnson:1987,Babic:1997,Ball:2002,Blumenfeld:2004}.
-However, the existence of force-chains, which make GM inherently \textit{inhomogeneous}, led some authors to abandon a local continuum description and search for non-local models \cite{Henann:2014,Jop:2015}.
-The lack of success of thus built rheological models motivated challenging the validity of continuum postulates \cite{Rycroft:2009}.
+Without pretending to the completeness of literature review, we provide the key motivational points for the present study.
+Search for a continuous \textit{rheological model} of GM has usually been guided by the presumption that GM must be placed in between liquids and solids and hence stresses are sought as a function of strain both in static \cite{Babic:1997,Ball:2002,Blumenfeld:2004} and flowing \cite{Johnson:1987,Babic:1997} GM, to name a few.
+At some point, the limited of success of GM rheological models motivated challenging the validity of continuum postulates \cite{Rycroft:2009}.
+The existence of force-chains, which make GM inherently \textit{inhomogeneous}, led some authors \cite{Henann:2014,Jop:2015,Kamrin:2024} to abandon a local continuum description and search for non-local models, in the sense of involving higher gradients of stress or strain.